JJ1215/JJ1215.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me!
 permalink: /about/
 ---

-Some information about you!
+I'm a cool person who is cool!

 ### More Information